exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 ### Column Name Conversion

 By default the virtual schema will convert source column names to `UPPER_SNAKE_CASE` for Exasol column names during automatic mapping inference.
 If you want to use the original name from the source file, you can add property `autoInferenceColumnNames` to the EDML definition.
-This supports the following values:
+This property supports the following values:
 * `CONVERT_TO_UPPER_SNAKE_CASE`: Convert column names to `UPPER_SNAKE_CASE` (default).
 * `KEEP_SOURCE`: Do not convert column names, use column name from source.